 - What mix of assets is necessary to achieve the plan's investment return and risk objectives?
-A 55% equities, 20% Alternatives, and 35% bonds and cash mix. - What consideration is given to active vs. passive management? - Both are considered for every manager search.
-All searches are performed on a completely agnostic basis and are net of fees. - Is the approach used by the system to formulate asset allocation strategies sound, consistent with best practices, and does it result in a well-diversified portfolio? - The approach used by the system to formulate asset allocation strategies is sound and consistent with best practices. - How often are the strategic and tactical allocations reviewed? - Annually at the first quarter meeting.
+A 65% equities and 35% bonds and cash mix. - What consideration is given to active vs. passive management?

+Both are considered for every manager search.
+All searches are performed on a completely agnostic basis and are net of fees.

+• Is the approach used by the system to formulate asset allocation strategies sound, consistent with best practices, and does it result in a well-diversified portfolio?

+The approach used by the system to formulate asset allocation strategies is sound and consistent with best practices.

+• How often are the strategic and tactical allocations reviewed?

+Annually at the first quarter meeting.

+(C) the appropriateness of selection and valuation methodologies of alternative and illiquid assets; and

-How are alternative and illiquid assets selected, measured and evaluated?
+• How are alternative and illiquid assets selected, measured and evaluated?